-The global luxury resale market is set to top $41-billion by 2020, with an expected annual growth of 15% year-on-year from 2017, according to a report released earlier this year.
+The global luxury resale market is set to top $41-billion by 2020, with an expected annual growth of 15% year-on-year from 2017, according to a report released early last year.

 It’s no wonder then that the bug has bitten in South Africa.
 With economic woes and political jitters, it was only a matter of time before those people who can spend freely on luxury goods would consider the resale economy — it is cost-effective as well as sustainable.

 For Heather Freeman, a Cape Town finance-professional and regular at The Changing Room, the whole idea of luxury-for-less is a feel-good concept.
 “I get an intimate boutique experience of an already curated selection of designer goods,” she says.
 “Plus, I’m very conscious of a world where inequality is more and more profound and I don’t want any guilt in my closet.
 As such, I have no issue buying a second-hand pair of shoes or pants or a dress.”

 Luanne Gaby echoes this.
 For her, a trip to Paris and a stop at Chanel on the Rue Cambon was a nightmare, full of jostling tourists.
 As luck would have it, when she returned to South Africa she spied the Chanel pants she was after in The Changing Room email and went to the store the next day to pick them up.
 It was a painless experience, and — at a 40% discount — pretty profitable, too.